Advertisement

 Budget alternative Apple Immersive production: PDMOVIE 3D Air Smart Mini

-Now, we are really in no way experts for 3D productions here (but I am immensely interested in learning more and shoot for the Vision Pro myself), but we’ve come across a remarkable low-budget alternative for 3D production at IBC: the PDMOVIE 3D Air Smart Mini.
+Now, we are really in no way experts for 3D productions here (but I am immensely interested in learning more and shooting for the Vision Pro myself), but we’ve come across a remarkable low-budget alternative for 3D production at IBC: the PDMOVIE 3D Air Smart Mini.
 Check out our interview about the product in case you missed it.
 We’ve even decided to give them one of our coveted CineD Best-of-Show Awards for IBC 2024 for the remarkable innovation in this product.

 What’s your opinion on Apple’s 8D 3D camera and their latest short film production, “Submerged”?
 Let us know in the comments below.